Prepared for Vern H. | Delivered July 4, 2020

 The research aims to identify the average annual budget on career services software at higher educational institutions.
 The information aids the development of pricing models for career services software for colleges and universities.

-- According to research by the Whether by Better Weekdays in 2019, the operating budget on career services at US universities has been on average $34,000.
-Career services have only reached 52% of students.
+According to research by the Whether by Better Weekdays in 2019, the operating budget on career services at US universities has been on average

 In the US, private universities have been better equipped with IT infrastructure and staff than public universities, as the latter is often constrained by the IT budget.
-Private universities have had higher spending on IT than public ones.
-On average, 4.2% of institutional spending was attributed to IT expenses in 2015 (For more details, a PowerPoint file is downloadable on the page).